-Value Plan Benefits (continued) You pay Mental health and substance abuse treatment Your cost-sharing responsibilities are no greater than for other illnesses or conditions Prescription drugs Network retail electronic: Generic: \$10 copayment per prescription Preferred brand name: 45% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent unless preauthorized Non-Preferred brand name: 75% of the Plan's allowance, and any difference between our allowance and the cost of a generic equivalent unless preauthorized Network retail paper and Non-network retail: All charges Mail order drug program: Generic: \$30 copayment per prescription Preferred brand name: 45% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent unless preauthorized Non-Preferred brand name: 75% of the Plan's allowance, and any difference between our allowance and the cost of a generic equivalent unless preauthorized Specialty drugs: 50% of the Plan's allowance 68-73 Dental care Accidental injury; Oral surgery 74 Special features: Case Management program; Flexible Benefits Option; Disease Management program; Diabetes Management incentive program; Health Risk Assessment; Personal Health Record; ExtraCare® Health Card; Discount Drug program; Round-the-clock Member Support Protection against catastrophic costs (out-of-pocket maximum) • \$6,600/ person (\$13,200/family) per calendar year, for services, drugs and
+Value Plan Benefits (continued) You pay Mental health and substance abuse treatment Your cost-sharing responsibilities are no greater than for other illnesses or conditions Prescription drugs Network retail electronic: Generic: \$10 copayment per prescription Preferred brand name: 45% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Non-Preferred brand name: 75% of the Plan's allowance, and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Network retail paper and Non-network retail: All charges Mail order drug program: Generic: \$30 copayment per prescription Preferred brand name: 45% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Non-Preferred brand name: 45% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Specialty drugs: 50% of the Plan's allowance 68-74 Dental care Accidental injury; Oral surgery 76 Special features : Case Management program; Flexible Benefits Option; Disease Management program; Diabetes Management incentive program; Health Risk Assessment; Personal Health Record; ExtraCare® Health Card; Discount Drug program; Round-the-clock Member Support Protection against catastrophic costs (out-of-pocket maximum) Nothing after your covered medical and prescription drug expenses total: \$6,600/ person (\$13,200/family) per calendar year, for services, drugs and supplies of Network providers/facilities and pharmacies, combined \$10,000/person (\$20,000/family) for services of Non-Network providers/facilities Some costs do not count toward this protection.
+23

 P.O.
-Box 8402 LONDON, KY 40742
+Box 8402 London, KY 40742

-2015 MHBP Standard Option and Value Plan Rate Information
+2016 MHBP Standard Option and Value Plan Rate Information

 Non-Postal rates apply to most non-Postal employees.
-If you are in a special enrollment category, refer to the Guide to Federal Benefits for that category or contact the agency that maintains your health benefits enrollment.
+If you are in a special enrollment category, contact the agency that maintains your health benefits enrollment.